 Fans of Baccarat Rouge 540, rejoice.
-This more recent launch from Maison Francis Kurkdjian has the same creamy sweetness, but it comes without the risk of smelling like everybody else.
+This perfume from Maison Francis Kurkdjian has the same creamy sweetness, but it comes without the risk of smelling like everybody else.
 Vanilla makes it a distinctly gourmand scent, but woody and earthy notes make it noticably different.

 18. Sana Jardin Tiger By Her Side